"The challenge for Chile will be to find ways to streamline and expedite the permitting process without compromising environmental standards."

 Declining ore grades are a challenge, but this is relative to each particular project.
 This drives up your unit mining cost and can greatly affect the economics of a project.
 Another challenge in Chile is access to water, and this has led us to look at desalination rather than using freshwater at El Abra.
 This increases capital requirements and operating costs, putting more pressure again on unit cost.
 General costs also have increased due to the global inflationary pressures.

-Community expectations around sustainability, transparency, and shared value are higher than ever and look very different in each county and community.
+Community expectations around sustainability, transparency, and shared value are higher than ever and look very different in each country and community.
 This can be challenging to navigate, which is why we focus on ongoing stakeholder engagement.

 How does Freeport-McMoRan ensure the retention and attraction of skilled workers?